klemmchr/YTMusicDownloader/README.md

 #### Requirements
 - Windows 7 or later (other versions are not directly supported)
 - .NET Framework 4.5 or later
+- **NOTE: This is an early version (even pre-alpha) so bugs and errors can occur and included features are not final!**

+#### License
+This project itself is licensed under the [Apache-2.0](https://opensource.org/licenses/Apache-2.0) license.
+This is also stated in the header of every file.
+The used libraries aren't all licensed under Apache-2.0.
+You can find information about their licenses down below.
+With the use of the programm you accept all of them automaticially.
+With your contribution you accept that your work is licensed automaticially under the Apache-2.0 too.
+However you still have your own copyright.

 #### Used libraries